The performer’s dilemma

 But there’s a deeper advantage.
 Most high performers operate in a boom-bust cycle.
 Three months of pushing hard, then collapse.
 Illness, burnout, or forced vacation forces a reset.
 By then, momentum is lost, relationships need rebuilding, and you’re starting over.

 Strategic energy management trades the boom-bust cycle for consistent peak performance.
-Not 100% intensity all the time – that’s unsustainable and unnecessary.
-But 85-90% consistency delivers more total output over a six-month period than 120% sprints followed by recovery crashes.
+Not maximum intensity all the time – that’s unsustainable and unnecessary.
+But consistent output sustained over months produces more total value than intense sprints followed by forced recovery crashes.

 Sustainable peak performance beats unsustainable maximum performance every time.